Tenuta Sette Cieli: above us only sky

 Indaco in Italian means the colour Indigo, often the colour of the sky at sunset at the estate.

-Such maturation means this blend is seamless.
-Not just a marriage of grapes, but alcohol, fruit and acid components.
+Such maturation means this blend is a seamless marriage of alcohol, fruit and acidity.
 It’s a wine not short of any of those three things, yet it’s the balance between them that’s outstanding.
-Aroma and flavour-wise, blackberry, garrigue and cedar are prominent, before a long spice and coffee finish.
-Full-bodied certainly, and with polished tannins, but not lush or overblown.
+Aroma and flavour-wise, blackberry, garrigue and cedar are prominent before a long spice and coffee finish.
+Full-bodied and with polished tannins, but not lush or overblown.
 Oak influences are subtle and nuanced.
 Already a delicious wine right now, I’d expect it to develop considerable complexity for those willing to wait longer.
-There are 25,000 bottles made each year on average.
+On average, 25,000 bottles each year.

 Lay & Wheeler £42.28 (2015 vintage)